shanep/shanep.github.io/docs/cs155/hw/hw2.md

 ---
 # HW2 - Create a Patch

-In this homework you will learn how to use Git to create a patch that can be emailed to another developer.
+In this homework, you will learn how to use Git to create a patch that can be emailed to another developer.
 This method of development is how Git was originally designed to work and is still widely used by massive projects like the [Linux Kernel](https://www.kernel.org/doc/html/latest/process/submitting-patches.html).
 It may take a few